 Using data from the National Center for Health Statistics and the U.S. Census Bureau in the 33 states with sufficient data, this analysis tests whether states conform to the conventional narrative of “urban gun violence.”
 Conforming states are those with linear associations between gun homicide rates and urbanization, either perfectly linear or those in which a linear association could be achieved by changing no more than one value among the five counties with the highest gun homicide rates.
 (A linear relationship means the county with the highest gun homicide rate is the most urban, the county with the second highest rate is the second most urban, etc.)

-Of 33 states in this analysis, 19 failed to conform to the urban gun violence narrative.
-Gun homicides in those states are just as likely (often, more likely) to occur in small, rural communities (see Table 1 on the following page).
+Of 33 states in this analysis, 21 failed to conform to the urban gun violence narrative.
+Gun homicides in those states are just as likely (often, more likely) to occur in small, rural communities (see Table 1).

 In South Carolina, for example, the highest rate of gun homicides during the years 2008 to 2014 occurred in Jasper County.
 With a population of 25,000 and two-thirds of those residents in non-urban areas, Jasper County’s gun homicide rate was 16.3 per 100,000.
 The State’s largest and most urban counties, Charleston and Richland, had gun homicide rates of 7.5 and 6.1 per 100,000, respectively.